Catholic Church and Nazi Germany during World War II: Eastern Europe

-Kerhsaw wrote that Hitler's scheme for the Germanization of Eastern Europe, "There would, he made clear, be no place in this utopia for the Christian Churches".
+Ian Kershaw wrote that Hitler's scheme for the Germanization of Eastern Europe, "There would, he made clear, be no place in this utopia for the Christian Churches".
 The invasion of predominantly Catholic Poland by Nazi Germany in 1939 ignited the Second World War.
 The Nazi plan for Poland entailed the destruction of the Polish nation, which necessarily required attacking the Polish Church, particularly, in those areas annexed to Germany.

 In Nazi ideological terms, Poland was inhabited by a mixture of Slavs and Jews, both of which were classed as Untermenschen, or subhumans occupying German Lebensraum, living space.
-The Nazis instigated a policy of genocide against Poland's Jewish minority and murdering or suppressing the ethnic Polish elites.
-Historically, the church was a leading force in Polish nationalism against foreign domination, thus the Nazis targeted clergy, monks and nuns in their terror campaigns—both for their resistance activity and their cultural importance.
-According to the Encyclopædia Britannica, 1811 Polish priests were murdered in Nazi concentration camps.
+Germany instigated a policy of genocide against Poland's Jewish minority and murdering or suppressing the ethnic Polish elites.
+Historically, the church was a leading force in Polish nationalism against foreign domination and the Nazis targeted clergy, monks and nuns in their terror campaigns for their resistance activity and their cultural importance.
+According to the Encyclopædia Britannica, 1,811 Polish priests were murdered in Nazi concentration camps.
 Special death squads of SS and police accompanied the invasion and arrested or executed those considered capable of resisting the occupation: including professionals, clergymen and government officials.
 The following summer, the A-B Aktion round up of several thousand Polish intelligentsia by the SS saw many priests shot in the General Government sector.
 In September 1939 Security Police Chief Heydrich and General Eduard Wagner agreed upon a "cleanup once and for all of Jews, intelligentsia, clergy, nobility".
 Of the brief period of military control from 1 September 1939 to 25 October 1939, Davies wrote: "according to one source, 714 mass executions were carried out, and 6,376 people, mainly Catholics, were shot.
 Others put the death toll in one town alone at 20,000.
 It was a taste of things to come."